Swarthmore Continues Test-Optional Policy

 For students who applied without scores, the policy has changed the admissions process beyond providing a simple option.
 “I have never been a strong test-taker,” said Elisabeth Ferris ’27, who noted that applying test-optional let her focus on her “writing, coursework, and growth as a student” rather than “a single score dependent on three hours on a Saturday morning.”
 She described the option as both stress-reducing and more representative of who she was academically.

 Y’onna Hale ’26 echoed that sense of relief.
-“Applying without test scores wasn’t that stressful,” she said.
+“Applying without test scores wasn’t that stressful,” they said.
 “I did well on the ACT, but I didn’t want my ability to take a test to influence my overall academic success.”
-Hale added that avoiding the pressure to pursue a “perfect score” allowed her to approach the application process with more confidence and less anxiety.
+Hale added that avoiding the pressure to pursue a “perfect score” allowed them to approach the application process with more confidence and less anxiety.

 Others shared the same feelings, describing the freedom as relieving, while others framed it as a calculated risk.
 Still, others see it as a practical necessity given cost or access.